-Similar to the MJO composites, the composite wind anomaly field suggests an elongated subtropical jet across the central North Pacific on lag days 4 and 8 (Fig. 2c, d), with an anticyclonic wave breaking pattern present over western North America.
+Similar to the MJO composites, the composite wind anomaly field suggests an elongated subtropical jet across the central North Pacific on lag days 4 and 8 (Fig. 2c, d), with an amplifying ridge (evidenced by the 300 hPa wind anomalies) present over western North America.